With so many CMS systems on the market, it can be a headache trying to work out which one is right for you.

 WordPress was released in 2003 by founders Matt Mullenweg and Mike Little, and is one of the most popular CMS platforms used by both small and large businesses.

 We use WordPress to build most of our sites at Canny.
+However, we always recommend building a custom WordPress theme as oppose to an off-the-shelf theme.

 The software can be used to build websites, create blogs, and develop apps, offering businesses variety when it comes to reaching out to customers.